kuvy/py-checkserver/README.txt

-# checkserver (freebsd)
+checkserver.py
 Script checking server.
 Scan port range on server .
 If the server port is closed, write a message in log.txt and send e-mail for admin.

-Script star checkserver.sh:
+checkserver.sh
-python /home/kuvy/data/checkserver.py
+Script for start.

 Example of adding in cron.
 I added task to local cron for run every 30 minutes: